ENCODE-DCC/caper/README.md

 	$ cromweller server
 	```

 * **Built-in backends**: You don't need your own backend configuration file.
 Cromweller provides the following built-in backends.
 You can still use your own backend file with `--backend-file`.
-Configuration in this file will override anything in built-in ones.
+Configuration in this file will override anything defined in built-in ones.

 	| Backend | Description           |
 	|---------|-----------------------|